Gary M. Rose: Operation Tailwind controversy and Medal of Honor award

 In 1998, a joint CNN and Time magazine report incorrectly described Operation Tailwind as a mission to kill American defectors and claimed that American troops used sarin on civilians.
 Rose was among the Tailwind veterans called to the Pentagon in late June for interviews on the operation, and they refuted the claims.
 The story was retracted after a Department of Defense report concluded that the story was incorrect.
 After the controversy, an initiative began by SOG veterans to get their comrades' heroism in Operation Tailwind recognized.
 In 2013, Rose received a call from Eugene McCarley, who commanded the company in Operation Tailwind, who told him that Army veteran and SOG researcher Neil Thorne wanted to request an upgrade to the Medal of Honor for Rose's DSC.
 Thorne requested information from Rose, and then-Secretary of Defense Ash Carter approved the award upgrade in 2016, and Alabama Representative Mo Brooks and Senator Jeff Sessions wrote Rose's name into the National Defense Authorization Act for Fiscal Year 2017, waiving the requirement the medal must be awarded within five years of the action.
 On 20 September 2017, the White House announced President Donald Trump would present Rose the Medal of Honor on 23 October.
 On 23 October, President Donald J. Trump presented Rose the Medal of Honor in a White House ceremony.

 Personal life

 Rose married Margaret in 1971 and has two daughters: Claire Rose and Sarah Bowen, and a son, Michael.

+Rose is a member of the Sons of the American Revolution (SAR).
+He was inducted as a compatriot after proving his direct descent from Francois Cailhol, an 18th-century French colonial resident who served as a militiaman in the 1st Company of the St. Louis Militia under Captain Don Juan Baptista Martiny during the American Revolutionary War.
+As a living Medal of Honor recipient and a member of the organization, he is recognized on the SAR's official timeline of distinguished compatriot veterans.
+Rose frequently participates in SAR events, including serving as a keynote speaker and taking part in commemorative wreath-laying ceremonies for early American veterans.